JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-01/using-scoped-or-singleton-lifetimes-for-caching-purpose/index.md

 ---
-title: "Using Scoped or Singleton lifetimes for Caching purpose"
+title: "Using Scoped or Singleton Lifetimes for Caching Purposes"
 description: "Caching is a common requirement in web applications: let’s look at why we would use a scoped or singleton lifetime depending on use cases."
 image: 2025-01-10-diagram-of-the-lifetimes.jpg
 imageAlt: Diagram of the lifetimes